 The FDA recommends that pregnant women consult their doctor before ingesting any herbal supplements.
 There are many herbs that are unsafe during pregnancy and can cause miscarriage, harm to your baby, premature birth, or uterine contractions.
-These dangerous herbs are contraindicated during pregnancy and should be avoided.
+These dangerous herbs should be avoided.

-What does it mean if you crave spicy food while pregnant?
+What does craving spicy food while pregnant mean?

 While your Great Aunt Lisa may disagree, it does not necessarily mean anything if you crave spicy food while pregnant.

-There is no one identified cause or reason for spicy food cravings during pregnancy.
-There are many possible factors that are suggested to contribute to spicy food cravings, but many theories are not well studied, unproven, or simply pure speculation by people outside of the medical field and online.
+There isn’t one identified cause or reason for spicy food cravings during pregnancy.
+There are many possibilities that may contribute to these cravings, but many theories are not well-studied or simply pure speculation by people outside of the medical field.

-According to some studies that have been performed, when pregnant women crave spicy food it may be because they are already feeling overheated with a higher body temperature.
-Scientifically speaking, this may be your body’s answer to cooling a high body temperature through thermogenesis or the production of heat.
+One theory is when pregnant women crave spicy food it may be because they are already feeling overheated with a higher body temperature.
+Since eating spicy food can make you sweat, which ultimately cools you down, some believe this is your body’s way of lowering your temperature.

 There are countless old wives’ tales about pregnancy, childbirth, and babies.
-Possibly the most common and fun to entertain are those revolving around the idea that the food you are craving may give some indication as to whether the baby you are carrying is a boy or a girl.
+Possibly the most common and fun to entertain are those that say the food you’re craving indicates whether you’re having a boy or girl.

-The fact that you have spicy food cravings doesn’t mean you can go ahead and plan that gender reveal party or paint your baby’s nursery just yet.
-Food cravings experienced during pregnancy don’t provide any information on the sex of your unborn baby.
+If you do have spicy food cravings, I wouldn’t plan that gender reveal party or paint your baby’s nursery just yet.
+Food cravings experienced during pregnancy don’t necessarily provide any information on the sex of your unborn baby.

-While analyzing the specific food cravings you are experiencing and trying to draw conclusions about the sex of your baby may be fun and exciting, that bottom line is that there is no real scientific evidence that food cravings foretell the sex of your unborn baby.
+While analyzing the specific food cravings you are experiencing and trying to draw conclusions about the sex of your baby may be fun and exciting, the bottom line is that there is no real scientific evidence that food cravings can actually help you determine your baby’s gender.

 One of the most commonly held myths is that you can induce labor naturally by eating spicy food.
 To the dismay of women who are past their due date and desperately uncomfortable, there is no evidence to support this myth.

-Labor can only be induced safely by the administration of specific medications by your doctor in a hospital
+Labor can only be induced safely with the administration of specific medications by your doctor in a hospital.